 Who we are...

 To meet the needs of our community, we continue to evolve as a physical therapy provider.
 We are the only company north of Ukiah, CA and south of Eugene, OR to provide aqua therapy treatment in a 92-degree warm water pool.
-Opened in March of 2013, our warm water pool has proven itself to be an invaluable treatment modality for those suffering from an array of health issues.
+Opened in March of 2013, our warm water pool has proven itself to be an invaluable treatment modality for those suffering from an array of health issue and disabilities.

 Vector was established and incorporated in 1979 as Vector Health Programs, Inc. by Dr Knapp and Karen Angel, the original Executive Director.
 It was in that year that 501(c) (3) federal exemption was granted to Vector to operate as a public benefit corporation.
 During the early years of the organization, the primary purposes were: to promote the education of the public and medical professional; to sponsor research, basic and clinical, designed to advance medical knowledge; improve delivery of health care and to further the rehabilitation of the physically and functionally challenged with the goal of returning them to an active and productive place in society.